-Bethel University is a leader in Christian higher education with approximately 6,200 students from 29 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
-Based in St. Paul, Minn., with additional seminary locations on both coasts, Bethel University offers bachelor's and advanced degrees in nearly 100 relevant fields.
+Bethel University is a leader in Christ-centered higher education with approximately 6,300 students from nearly every state and 29 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
+Based in St. Paul, Minn., with additional seminary locations on both coasts, Bethel University offers rigorous bachelor's and advanced degrees in nearly 100 relevant fields.
 Programs are taught by renowned faculty within a distinctly evangelical Christian framework, equipping women and men for culturally sensitive leadership, scholarship, and service around the world.
 For further information on Bethel University, go to www.bethel.edu.